Thunder Castle

-Thunder Castle is a 1986 maze video game designed for Intellivision by Dave Warhol.
+Thunder Castle is a maze video game designed for Intellivision by Dave Warhol and published in 1986.
 The player controls a knight navigating three mazes, defeating enemies to progress.
 It was going to be published by Mattel Electronics, but the division closed in 1984.
 It was released in 1986 through mail order by INTV.
 The game received praise from Computer Entertainer and, retrospectively, Allgame, with Dave Beuscher calling it one of the best games for the Intellivision.